SXV357/Online-Product-Marketplace/Tests.md

 - Sign in without selecting a user type from the drop down menu Expected result: user recieves error message and is sent back to login
 Result: as expected

+### Test 27: Invalid data type for products:
+- Seller attempts to input non-numerical data to price or quantity Expected result: user recieves error message at end of product creation and is sent back to homepage
+Result: as expected

+### Test 28: Signing up with existing email